GunArm/pg2ipset/README.md

 ```0 0 * * * sh /path/to/ipset-update.sh >/dev/null 2>&1```

-You might need to provide a PATH variable that includes the pg2ipset install location.

 Be friendly and don't update more than once every 24 hours.

 ========
 LICENSE
 ========

-	pg2ipset.c - Convert PeerGuardian lists to IPSet scripts.
-	Copyright (C) 2009-2010, me@maeyanie.com

 	ipset-update.sh - Automatically update and import pg2 format
 	and text based ipset blocklists.
 	Copyright (C) 2012-2015, parwok@gmail.com